GoingJu/Project_Moniker/README.md

   ~ 20231023 - Updated project_moniker.py.
 Currently retaining the f1. variable in the output, but more work needs done.

+    Notes:
-    Notes: Still need to address tracking of indexes after filter, need to change UDM tag from 'v' to 'udm', and need include a check to catch multiple fields per line.
+      Still need to address tracking of indexes after filter, Need to change UDM tag from 'v' to 'udm',
+      Need include a check to catch multiple fields per line.

   ~ 20231021 - project_moniker_0.1.py moved to archive.
 Currently working on tracking nest
     counts correctly